General Rules of Underwater Photography

 • Aperture Settings: Adjusting the aperture not only controls the amount of light but also influences the depth of field in your photos.
 Use a larger aperture (small f-number) for a blurred background or a smaller aperture (higher f-number) to keep more of the scene in focus.

-Also Read General Rules of Pickleball Sport
+Also Read General Rules of Moscow Broomball Sport

 Mastering these camera settings will enhance the quality of your underwater photography, allowing you to capture stunning images that truly reflect the beauty of the underwater world.